Our Management Team in 2014 is:

 Kathy has a strong background in all aspects of fundraising and relationship management.
 She has significant experience working for the not-for-profit sector across diverse areas including marketing, communications and events management.

-Before joining the Association Kathy worked in the public health sector in Victoria for more than five years and as a consultant working with a number of New Zealand’s top fundraising consulting companies in the education and aged care sectors.
+Before joining Spinal Injuries Australia, Kathy worked in the public health sector in Victoria for more than five years and as a consultant working with a number of New Zealand’s top fundraising consulting companies in the education and aged care sectors.
 She is a member of the Fundraising Institute of Australia.

 Pauline has extensive experience in human service delivery agencies including child safety, youth justice and most recently disability services.